 b) Nucleus of a cell

-Cytoplasm is a fluid that contains all the cell organelles such as the Mitochondria, Ribosomes, Golgi bodies, etc. It is present between the nucleus and the plasma membrane.
+The cytoplasm is a fluid that contains all the cell organelles such as the Mitochondria, Ribosomes, Golgi bodies, etc. It is present between the nucleus and the plasma membrane.
 It helps in the exchange of materials between cell organelles.
-It is made up of eighty percent water and is usually clear and colorless.
+It is made up of eighty percent water and is usually clear and colourless.

 - Nuclear membrane